 “I’d fallen and was in discomfort from the bruises, so I took Aleve PM for five straight nights.
 Talk about brain fog!
 I couldn’t remember people’s names at work or finish Sudoku puzzles (usually my favorite).
 I had lots of other brain glitches but didn’t know why.
 After reading about Aleve PM, I didn’t take it last night and I’m 100 percent better today.”

 Diphenhydramine is considered an anticholinergic medicine.
-It affects an important brain chemical called acetylcholine.
+It to0 affects the brain chemical acetylcholine.
 Many people are susceptible to confusion, memory problems and other difficulties when they take such medications.

 Sometimes older adults are diagnosed with dementia although the problem is caused by one or more anticholinergic medicines they are taking.
 When the drugs can be discontinued, the brain fog often goes away.
 Of course NO ONE should EVER stop any medication without carefully consulting the prescribing physician.
 Some medications can cause very serious withdrawal symptoms if stopped suddenly!
 That is especially true of short-acting benzodiazepines.